 Astounding audiences with his boundless virtuosity and exquisite sensitivity, the 20-year-old has already proven himself to be a star among the next generation of world-class musicians.
 Fung's impeccable technique demonstrates a mastery of the canon and an exceptional insight into the depths of contemporary repertoire.

-In the 2019/20 season, Fung performs in all corners of North America, both with orchestra and in recital.
-He recently performed in Carnegie Hall in a joint recital with fellow Tchaikovsky Competition winners and future plans include performances in The Embassy Series in Washington DC as well as in Malibu, Toronto, Baltimore and with the Asheville and Aiken Symphony Orchestras, Plymouth Philharmonic, Symphony Pro Musica in Hudson, Massachusetts and a return to the Ann Arbor Symphony Orchestra.
-Fung will perform the complete works for cello and piano by Beethoven at the Artist Series of Sarasota.
+In the 2020/21 season, Fung was invited to make debuts with the London Philharmonic, The Hallé, Frankfurt Opera, Turku Philharmonic, Hangzhou Philharmonic among others.
+He was also due to perform in all corners of North America, both with orchestra and in recital.
+Recent highlights include performances at Carnegie Hall and future plans include performances in The Embassy Series in Washington DC as well as in Malibu, Toronto, Baltimore and with the Seattle, Utah, Santa Fe and Ann Arbor Symphony Orchestras.

-As a chamber musician, Fung performs around the world and opens the season with IMS Prussia Cove on tour to London’s Wigmore Hall and at venues in Cornwall, Cambridge, West Sussex and Somerset and he closes the season at Dresdner Musikfestspiele.
+As a chamber musician, Fung performs around the world and opened the season with IMS Prussia Cove on tour to London’s Wigmore Hall and at venues in Cornwall, Cambridge, West Sussex and Somerset and Dresden Music Festival.
 His New York City chamber music engagements include the Aspect Foundation and Jupiter Chamber Players.
-During the summer of 2019, Fung performed at Musique de Chambre à Giverny, a chamber music festival in northern France.

 A winner of the 2017 Young Concert Artists International Auditions and the 2017 Astral National Auditions, Fung has taken the top prizes at the 2018 Alice & Eleonore Schoenfeld International String Competition, 2016 George Enescu International Cello Competition, 2015 Johansen International Competition for Young String Players, 2014 Stulberg International String Competition and 2014 Irving Klein International Competition.
 He was selected as a 2016 US Presidential Scholar for the Arts and was awarded the 2016 Landgrave von Hesse Prize at the Kronberg Academy Cello Masterclasses.